Ombre Shading $750

 - Everyone heals and accepts the pigment differently.
 We provide the same service for every client but retention is dependent on your skin and lifestyle

 - When you leave the studio your brow tattoos are intact.
 That is the job of the technician.
 There ARE NO GUARANTEES made as to how your body will heal them.
-If they fade, blur or not take good, that is the result of YOUR skin, your lifestyle….not a result of the technique or the technician.
-NO one knows how the clients skin will heal.
+If they fade, blur, or not take well, that is the result of YOUR skin, and your lifestyle….not a result of the technique or the technician.
+No one knows how the client’s skin will heal.
 This is a potential risk all clients take when consenting to this procedure

 - Permanent Makeup is an art, NOT a science.
-Clients results will vary and using a pencil or powder will/may still be needed.
-We have no control over your bodies healing process and each time a procedure is done, the pigment will have less retention due to scar tissue
+Clients’ results will vary and using a pencil or powder will/may still be needed.
+We have no control over your body’s healing process and each time a procedure is done, the pigment will have less retention due to scar tissue

 - If you are out in the sun a lot, have oily skin, use anti-aging creams, retinA/retinol products, acidic cleansers, natural elements, regular chemical peels, or exercise frequently, your permanent makeup WILL fade prematurely.
 The better you take care of the treated area and follow the provided aftercare, the longer it will last.